jeremy-banks/devops/documentation/to_do.md

 - rework the eks stuff
    append k8s 'bare metal' to demonstrate skill and pass CKA

+- add RDS to workload spoke

+- outbound endpoints for s3, kms, rds so that all org traffic to those services is privately routes for security and cost savings

 - impelement federated access using active directory and windows server
    - https://getstarted.awsworkshop.io/02-dev-fast-follow/02-federated-access-to-aws/02-aws-sso-ad.html
    - https://aws.amazon.com/blogs/architecture/field-notes-integrating-active-directory-federation-service-with-aws-single-sign-on/